gwpy/gwpy/docs/spectrum/io.rst

 See :func:`numpy.savetxt` for keyword argument options.

-.. _pdpy-frequencyseries-io-hdf5:
+.. _pydischarge-frequencyseries-io-hdf5:

 ====
 HDF5
 ====

-PDpy allows storing data in HDF5 format files, using a custom specification for storage of metadata.
+pyDischarge allows storing data in HDF5 format files, using a custom specification for storage of metadata.

 Reading
 -------